DaranDachte/E-commerce/README.md

 Hello.
-My name is Daran Dahte.
+My name is Daran Daсhte.
 I live in West Germany, in the Düsseldorf area and do Web Development.
 In my work I use:
 <ul>
  <li>-HTML</li>
  <li>-CSS</li>